raadfhaddad/Binary-CTF/README.md

 # Binary-CTF
-Can you extract the falg from the binary file? if yes, PM me twitter.com/raadfhaddad
+Can you extract the falg from the binary file? if yes (or need hints), PM me twitter.com/raadfhaddad
+Level: beginner